chhjulaal/git-Demo2/README.md

 # git-Demo2
-this is  repo is for  learning
+this is  repo is for  learning.